 To get a close-up look at Sonoma County’s most famous crop, take a self-guided vineyard walk at three area wineries — Amista Vineyards, Francis Ford Coppola Winery, and Mauritson Wines.
 Part of a program by the Sonoma County Winegrowers association, the trails are no more than a mile long and relatively easy to walk, with signs marking points of interest.
 When you arrive at each winery, stop in the tasting room to pick up detailed walking-tour guide.

 If you’d rather travel under your own power, Healdsburg is surrounded by acres of vineyards, rolling hills, stunning vistas, and quiet roadways — which means the area offers gorgeous cycling routes.
-In town, find bike lanes, bike trails, and a downtown route on the Healdsburg Bike Map (and also check the Bike Detour Map).
+In town, find bike lanes, bike trails, and a downtown route on the Healdsburg Bike Map.

 Both bike rentals and guided tours are available in Healdsburg through Spoke Folk Cyclery and Wine Country Bikes.
 Getaway Adventures & Rentals leads a Healdsburg Sip ‘N Cycle tour and Ace It Bike Tours offers a Healdsburg Wine Country Cycling tour.
 For even more options, check our listings of all Sonoma County bike rentals and tours.